dkariyawasam/Project_Indika_Old/README.md

 # Pokemon Expeditions: Kanto

-Experience an all-new Kanto as a field researcher for Professor Oak.
+Experience an all-new Kanto as a field researcher for Professor Oak as you uncover the mysteries of evolution and the bonds between Pokemon and trainers.

 Features